Flag of Liberia

-The flag of Liberia or the Liberian flag, sometimes called the Lone Star, bears a close resemblance to the flag of the United States, representing Liberia's founding by former black slaves from the United States and the Caribbean.
-They are both a part of the stars and stripes flag family.
+The flag of Liberia, occasionally referred to as the Lone Star, bears a close resemblance to the flag of the United States, representing Liberia's founding by former black slaves from the United States and the Caribbean.
+They are both part of the stars and stripes flag family.

 The Liberian flag has similar red and white stripes, as well as a blue square with a white star in the canton.
 It was adopted on 24 August 1847.

 History

-The flag of Liberia was designed and hand-stitched by a committee of seven women.
-The chair of the committee was Susannah Elizabeth Lewis.
-The other members of the committee were Matilda Newport, Rachel Johnson, Mary Hunter, Mrs. J. B. Russwurm, Colonette Teage Ellis, and Sara Draper.
+On 9 April 1827, a resolution was made establishing the first flag of Liberia, during its time as a colony, which identified the flag the same as the United States, except with a white cross in the place of the canton’s stars.
+In preparation for independence, the flag of Liberia was redesigned and hand-stitched by a committee of seven women.
+Governor Joseph Jenkins Roberts, in a letter dated 10 July 1847, asked Susannah Elizabeth Lewis to head the committee.
+The other members of the committee were Matilda Newport, Rachel Johnson, Mary Hunter, Mrs. Sarah McGill Russwurm (wife of J. B. Russwurm), Colonette Teage Ellis, and Sara Draper.
 All of the women were born in the United States, and many of them were wives of prominent men in Liberia.
 Lewis was the daughter of former vice colonial agent Colston Waring, the sister of the first First Lady of the Republic, Jane Roberts, and wife of John N. Lewis, one of the signers of the Liberian Declaration of Independence.
 The flag they designed was adopted on 24 August 1847, about a month after Liberia had declared independence on 26 July 1847.
 The day the flag was adopted, the nation held a celebration in Monrovia.
 There, the flag was unfurled to the public for the first time, and Susannah Lewis gave a patriotic speech.
 The ceremony also featured speeches by a number of notable Liberian politicians and religious leaders, as well as entertainment in the form of band music.